Dementia Care: Individuals and Families

 How much do you need to exercise to reduce your risk of getting dementia?
 It may be less than you think.
-In this video, Wisconsin's First Lady Kathy Evers interviews Dr. Ozioma Okonkwo, a researcher from the Wisconsin Alzheimer's Disease Research Center, about the relationship between exercise and brain health.
+In this video, Wisconsin's First Lady Kathy Evers interviews Dr. Ozioma Okonkwo, a researcher from the Wisconsin Alzheimer's Disease Research Center.
+They discuss the relationship between exercise and brain health.

-Simple lapses in memory are normal at any age, but memory loss that consistently interferes with daily life can be a sign of cognitive change.
-However, memory loss is not necessarily a sign of dementia.
-Confusion and memory loss can be symptoms of a variety of conditions, and some are easily remedied.
+Simple lapses in memory are normal at any age.
+However, memory loss that often interferes with daily life can be a sign of changes in the brain.
+Still, memory loss is not always a sign of dementia.
+Confusion and memory loss can be symptoms of a variety of conditions.
+Some of those conditions are easily remedied.
 If you want to get to the bottom of changes in your memory and thinking, take two important steps: get a memory screening test and talk to your doctor.

-Aging and disability resource centers can provide memory screens at no cost to the general public.
-The screen takes between five and 10 minutes and is equivalent to a blood pressure reading.
-An elevated blood pressure reading does not necessarily mean someone has heart disease.
-In the same way, the memory screens are not a diagnosis, but a tool to detect changes.
+Aging and disability resource centers (ADRCs) offer free memory screening.
+Memory screens are not a diagnosis.
+They are a tool to detect changes.
 The tool consists of a series of questions or tasks.
 It takes between five and 10 minutes to complete.
-The results of the memory screen can tell you whether you should talk to your doctor about your memory or other concerns with thinking and concentration.
+The results of the memory screening can tell you whether you should talk to your doctor about your memory or other concerns with thinking and concentration.
 There are many causes of memory trouble and increased confusion that can be reversed.
-Memory screens can be done at the ADRC, in your home, or at another location.
+Memory screening can be done at the ADRC, in your home, or at another location.
 The results are confidential.

 Talking to your doctor

 Talking to your doctor about memory concerns for yourself or a loved one can be a stressful experience.
-The following section includes resources on how to prepare and what to expect when you talk with your physician.
+Here are some resources that can help you prepare and know what to expect when you talk with your physician.